balancer/docs/docs/reference/general/internal-user-balances.md

 ### Enums Explained

-This explanation is copied for convenience from the original [UserBalanceOpKind definition in IVault.sol](https://github.com/balancer-labs/balancer-v2-monorepo/blob/master/pkg/vault/contracts/interfaces/IVault.sol#L181).

 * `DEPOSIT_INTERNAL`
   * Increases the Internal Balance of the `recipient` account by transferring tokens from the corresponding`sender`.
 The sender must have allowed the Vault to use their tokens via `IERC20.approve()`.
 ETH can be used by passing the ETH sentinel value (the zero address) as the asset and forwarding ETH in the call: it will be wrapped and deposited as WETH.
 Any ETH amount remaining will be sent back to the caller (not the sender, which is relevant for relayers).
 Emits an `InternalBalanceChanged` event.
 * `WITHDRAW_INTERNAL`